 - The ankle line of the sirwal: The teli bands are placed next to each other in a linear pattern following the contours of the ankle line creating a bracelet effect near the bottom edge.

 A prefabricated embroidered form that fits the neckline of the thawb.
 These ready-made machine-embroidered items were first imported from India but were soon locally made in both machine embroidery and teli.
 It follows the contours of the neckline in the front, ending on the shoulder line with a square outer edge.
 It consists of three portions:

-- A band of about 5cm wide, following the neckline, consisting of two lines of machine embroidery or teli on the edges filled with floral, vegetative, or geometric patterns in-between.
+- A band of about 5cm wide, following the neckline, consisting of two lines of machine embroidery or teli on the edges filled with floral, Flora and fauna, or geometric patterns in-between.

 - Two triangular shapes to the left and right of the middle creating corners and a square outline.
 The colour and pattern match that of the band.

 - A long rectangular front panel extending from the neckline down to about the groin area.
 This vertical piece usually ends in a triangle, arrow or other distinct motif creating a medallion effect.
 The patterns and motif match those on the rest of the tarchibah.

 The outer edge of the tarchibah is decorated with a row of embroidered motifs to hide the stitching line and to create a soft transition between the different elements of the garment.

 Means decorated with silver coins and is derived from the word naqid or naqud meaning money.
 Minaqad is achieved by interlacing fabric with silver ribbons to form small, coin-shaped dots.
 It is only applied to open weave fabric as it has to be perforated and can thus only be used for a shaylah or a thawb.
 It is sometimes called ghindah and is mostly produced in Bahrain and the al-Ahsa region of Saudi Arabia.